a-horsey/horsies-viewmodel-editor/_README.txt

 	For example, to change scout settings open settings_scout.txt To apply the settings, run GENERATE.bat

+	If you're having issues running it, such as seeing errors when generating, please scroll to the bottom for a list of issues and fixes.

 	Preloading, Fixed Viemodels and Custom Animations support:
 1. Preloading allows you to use these viewmodels in any server, regardless of sv_pure.
 This includes fully automated preloading at game start, it's highly recommended but toggleable.